 The product is an established pharmaceutical form and its development is adequately described in accordance with the relevant European guidelines.
 The development of the product has been described, the choice of excipients is justified and their functions explained.
 The same excipients are used as in the already registered testosterone gel 25 and 50 mg, sachets.
 The main development studies performed aimed to improve the viscosity (viscosity measurements of placebo gels containing different levels of excipients were performed) and the permeation (with in vitro tests).
-Moreover, several studies related to the container closure system were performed (pack integrity, extractables, leachables, compatibility, stability and reproducibility of the delivered dose, uniformity of dosage units) to confirm the compatibility of the pump components with the gel product.
 The level of ethanol in the formulation was demonstrated to provide sufficient antimicrobial activity and justify the absence of another preservative.
 The MAH has confirmed that the manufacturing process for the proposed product was developed by modifying the process parameters already established for the testosterone gel 25 and 50 mg product.
+Studies on the reproducibility of the delivered dose were performed on three batches of the 40.5 mg gel packaged in sachets.
+Sachets were emptied as instructed in the package leaflet.
+All three batches met the requirements for delivered dose according to the Ph.
+Eur.
+2.9.40.
 The choice of the manufacturing process is justified.
 The proposed manufacturing process was also used for the batches used in the clinical studies.